filipealmeida/probespawner/README.md

 ### Common fields
 Field | Description
 --- | ---
-class | The class of your output, one of “elasticsearch”, “file” or “stdout”
+class | The class of your output, one of “elasticsearch”, “rabbitmq”, “file” or “stdout”
 ### Elasticsearch
 Field | Description
 --- | ---